jporeilly/Ansible/Labs/04 Project - Tomcat/tomcat.md

 Roles are ways of automatically loading certain vars_files, tasks, and handlers based on a known file structure.
 Grouping content by roles also allows easy sharing of roles with other users.

 #### <font color='red'>Tomcat</font>
+You will need to create a templates folder

 create playbook:
 ```